amcdouga/notebooks-collection-opendata/HZZ-analysis/README.md

 Results may be plotted via:

-> python3 PlotResults.py Configuration/PlotConf\_AnalysisName.py
+> python PlotResults.py Configuration/PlotConf\_AnalysisName.py

 In our example case the name of the analysis is *HZZAnalysis*, so type:

-> python3 PlotResults.py Configuration/PlotConf\_HZZAnalysis.py
+> python PlotResults.py Configuration/PlotConf\_HZZAnalysis.py

 The resulting histograms will be put into the _Output_ directory.